-NOTE: The textbook for Wi 98 will be Introductory Mathematical Analysis for Business, Economics, and the Life and Social Sciences, Hauessler/Paul, 8th ed.
+NOTE: The textbook for Wi 99 will be Introductory Mathematical Analysis for Business, Economics, and the Life and Social Sciences, Hauessler/Paul, 9th ed.

 Mathematics 130 or 148 or 150, or Course Code L on Math Placement Test.
-(Note: students who took 116 in Autumn 1993 or later are not prepared for 131.)

 Matrices, determinants, linear programming, interpretation of graphs, modeling, applications.